NeDS-Lab/mjqm-simulator/docs/extend/distributions.md

 #### Constructors

-> [!Note] The constructor requires the actual distribution parameters as arguments, instead of some value(s) to compute them.

 The exponential distribution is defined by the single parameter $\lambda$, so we define the constructor to only receive this parameter (along with the name).

-> [!Note] If some parameter can be computed from the `mean`, `rate`, or other pseudo-parameters, it is recommended to implement a static method `with_{param}` accepting the pseudo-parameters, along with other non-computable required parameters and the instance name, and returning a new instance of the distribution as `std::unique_ptr<DistributionSampler>`.
+> [!Note] Only put the actual distribution parameters as constructor arguments, instead of some value(s) to compute them.

 As different costructor variants, we can provide two idiomatic static methods: `with_rate` and `with_mean`, where the second one computes $\lambda = 1 / \mu$.

+> [!Note] If some parameter can be computed from the `mean`, `rate`, or other pseudo-parameters, implement a static method `with_{param}` accepting the pseudo-parameters, along with other non-computable required parameters and the instance name.
+Return a new instance of the distribution as `std::unique_ptr<DistributionSampler>`.

-Also, here we define the `clone` method required by the interface, which should return a new instance of the distribution with the same parameters.
+Also, here we define the `clone` method required by the interface, which returns a new instance of the distribution with the same parameters.

-> [!Note] The first parameter of the constructor and constructor-like methods is the [name mentioned above](#distributionsampler-interface), followed by distribution-specific parameters.
+> [!Note] Put as first parameter the [name mentioned above](#distributionsampler-interface) in the constructor and constructor-like methods, followed by distribution-specific parameters.

 ```cpp
 // libs/math/include/mjqm-samplers/exponential.hpp